 How about all three?

-Of course, all of these apps have the option to upgrade to paid plans: for more storage, more users, more security, and an expanded set of features.
+Of course, all of these project management tools have the option to upgrade to paid plans: for more storage, more users, more security, and an expanded set of features.
 Those next tiers are pretty reasonably priced, mostly falling between $2 and $10 per user per month.
-But the free versions are a risk-free way to get your feet wet on project management without adjusting your budget, especially as a smaller team.
+But the free versions are a risk-free way to get your feet wet on project management software without adjusting your budget, especially as a smaller team.

 Today, we’ll cover:

-- 3 big benefits of a project management tool
+- 3 benefits of using a project management tool

 - 10 free project management tools